M.S. 061 Dr. Gladstone H. Atwell

-All of the school's eighth graders take the specialized high school exam and may also flex their test muscles by taking the SAT.
-Students who score well on the SAT may qualify to become Johns Hopkins Scholarsand treated to special college-readiness programs.
+All of the school's 8th graders take the specialized high school exam and may also take the SAT.
+Students who score well on the SAT may qualify to become Johns Hopkins Scholars and are treated to special college-readiness programs.

 Admissions: MS 61 is open to students and residents of District 17.
 Admission to the Britou-Moore Academy is determined by a “composite score” taken from the final 4th grade report card, state tests, attendance, and academic and personal behaviors.
 Contact the school for tour dates.
 (Lydie Raschka, web reports, May 2019)Read more